Analogs of Dirichlet $L$-functions in chromatic homotopy theory: From the -homomorphism to the -local sphere

 \subsection{The homotopy fixed point spectral sequence}

 Let $G$ be a finite group.
 Recall that the group cohomology of $G$ is the derived functor of $G$-fixed points.
-If $G$ acts on a spectrum $E$, then the group cohomology of $G$ with coefficients in $\pi_*(E)$ computes homotopy groups of $E^{hG}$, the \textbf{homotopy fixed point spectrum} of $E$ under the $G$-action.
+If $G$ acts on a spectrum $E$, then there is a spectral sequence to compute homotopy groups of $E^{hG}$, the \textbf{homotopy fixed point spectrum} of $E$ under the $G$-action.
+The $E_2$-page of this spectral sequence is given by the group cohomology of $G$ with coefficients in $\pi_*(E)$.

 \begin{defn} Let $G_+^{\wedge\bullet}\wedge E$ be the group action cosimpicial spectrum.
 The homotopy fixed points of this action is defined to be the totalization of this cosimplicial spectrum:

 \end{defn} The Bousfield-Kan spectral sequence associated to this cosimpicial spectrum is called the \textbf{homotopy fixed point spectral sequence} (HFPSS), whose $E_2$-page is identified with